simov/grant/README.md

 }
 ```

-> Alternatively any custom parameter that is not a [reserved key][reserved-keys], and is listed under the `custom_parameters` array for that [provider][oauth-config], can be defined along with the rest of the options.

 ## Static Overrides

-You can add arbitrary `{object}` keys inside your provider's configuration to create sub configurations that override the *global* settings for that provider:
+You can specify provider sub configurations using the `overrides` key:

 ```js
 // navigate to /connect/facebook